-- How do I pay for my prescription?
+- How can I pay for my prescription?

-- How long will it take for me to get my prescription?
+- How long will it take to get my prescription?

-- What types of compound prescriptions does Pharmaca fill?
+- What types of compounded prescriptions does Pharmaca fill?

 - What do I do if I have an issue with my prescription?

 - What do I do if I am out of refills?